Short-Form Video Strategy for Dental & Healthcare Practices

 "How much veneers ACTUALLY cost in 2026 — a dentist breaks it down"

-Angle: Price transparency builds trust in a secretive industry
+Angle: Price transparency builds trust in a confusing category

 The Morning Routine Check